 Running and administering VMs

-This area of Hyper-V benefits from ReFS by allowing checkpoints to do storage operations on disk by only updating metadata, which is known as Production Checkpoints.
+This area of Hyper-V benefits from ReFS file system by allowing checkpoints to do storage operations on disk by only updating metadata, which is known as Production Checkpoints.
 Moving blocks around from a checkpoint on a running VM will create significant I/O. The metadata updates provided by ReFS make things much more effective.
 For instance, Microsoft never recommended using checkpoints on production VMs ever!
 This is a completely different story in Windows Server 2016.
 You can now comfortably leverage the Production Checkpoint feature at any time.
 Backup operations are also improved upon as well.
 You can also call Hyper-V checkpoints from PowerShell if you have a need to do them more often or if you just like to automate common tasks.

 After you read the next section, I am also confident that how you monitor VM storage will change with ReFS.
 This will change the administration practice for ReFS volume storage consumption.

 Now that fixed size VHDX drives can be done nearly instantly, this changes things substantially.
 Even personally, I would always take a dynamic size VHDX drive because it was quicker and easier.
 Now, I know that fixed size is better for performance, however, I get impatient easily, and because of that, the dynamic size satisfied the lazy administrator in me that wanted to get things deployed quickly.
 But what if we don’t have to wait for fixed sized disks any longer?
-ReFS gives us this opportunity.
+ReFS file system gives us this opportunity.

 The situation changes more than just getting a VM deployed, and it comes back to the storage associated with administering a VM.
 When dynamic size is used, we now have to worry about two types of oversubscription: On the whole physical storage volume and also within the guest VM.
 Monitoring oversubscription is one thing, but when they fill up is another.